-The annual “ShopRite Earth Day Challenge” dares volunteers to beautify their communities by cleaning up litter at local parks and beaches.
-In 2017, approximately 10,000 volunteers—wearing donated gloves and using trash bags—gathered to clean up 130 locations in five states.
-That’s just about 50,000 volunteers participating in the challenge over the past nine years!
-Call 1-800-ShopRite for more information.
+The annual ShopRite Earth Day Challenge dares volunteers to beautify their communities by cleaning up litter at local parks and beaches.
+Last year, approximately 4,000 volunteers using one of our FREE Earth Day clean up kits-gathered in hundreds of locations in five states.
+To date, 55,000 volunteers have participated in the challenge over the past decade.